PrefectHQ/prefect/docs/tutorial/deployments.md

 ## What is a Deployment

-Deploying your flows is, in essence, the act of informing the Prefect API of:
+Deploying your flows is, in essence, the act of informing Prefect of:

 1. Where to run your flows
 2. How to run your flows